ConsenSysMesh/Local-Raiden/README.md

 ## Exploring Raiden

 > The below is a just "getting started".
-Works in progress are (1) documentation of the interfaces described below for the Raiden nodes and contracts, and (2) some articles digging deeper into what's going on "under-the-hood", including mediated transfers that involve multiple nodes.
+I hoping to work on some articles digging deeper into what's going on "under-the-hood", including mediated transfers that involve multiple nodes.
 Watch this space...

 Now that our Raiden nodes are running, it is possible to interact with them via their RPC interfaces directly from the shell command line: